Bryan Reynolds Preview, Player Props: Pirates vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.

-- The Phillies' 4.02 team ERA ranks 11th among all MLB pitching staffs.
+- The Phillies have a 4.03 team ERA that ranks 11th among all league pitching staffs.

-- The lefty last pitched on Thursday against the New York Mets, when he went 6 2/3 innings, allowing four earned runs while giving up five hits.
+- In his most recent time out on Saturday against the New York Mets, the righty tossed seven innings, allowing three earned runs while surrendering eight hits.

-- In 21 games this season, the 28-year-old has amassed an ERA of 3.89, with 8.6 strikeouts per nine innings.
-Opponents are batting .260 against him.

 © 2023 Data Skrive.
 All rights reserved.